CSCfi/csc-user-guide/docs/cloud/dbaas/flavors.md

 # DBaaS flavors and prices

 !!! error "Closed Beta"
     Pukki DBaaS is in closed beta.
-This means that services is probably not suitable for most users and there might be breaking changes.
+This means that the service is probably not suitable for most users and there might be breaking changes.
 If you are still interested in using the service you can [contact us](../../support/contact.md) to see if the service would be suitable for you.

 The database instances are hosted on top of cPouta.
-The billing is based on the Flavor (database instances size), how big volume for the database and how much backup you are using.
+The billing is based on the flavor (database instance size), volume size of the database and how much backup you are using.

+!!! warning "Note"
-TODO the prices have not been decided on, in internal beta the services is free.
+    The prices have not been decided on, in internal beta the service is free.

 ## Flavor types

 | Flavor | Cores|Memory<br/>(GiB) | Billing<br/>Units<br/>/h |
 |--- |:---:|:---:|:---:|
 | standard.small   | 2 | 2   | 4 |